Mercury, closest to the sun, was always expected to be sunburnt, cracked and full of surprises.

 The later Messenger and BepiColombo visits added more detail, especially visual imagery.
 A molten core and volcanically formed craters and plains were no surprises.

-When this picture came back, a very small segment of a larger frame, the scientists thought it was a false colour image.
+The computer identified something of interest.
+A paradox, as it were.
+When this image was flagged by the AI, a segment of a larger frame, the scientists at first thought it was a false colour image.

 When it wasn’t, they asked why a crevasse would show the inside of the planet as blue.
 At the same time, the ion readings were unusual, unaccounted for by magnetospheric effects or the ring current previously measured.